 Today, cloud is a convenient, scalable resource that helps countless businesses operate more efficiently.
 However, it also comes with its own risks that the client shoulders partial responsibility for.
 Understanding these risks and your responsibility as a user of the cloud is essential to protecting your organization and your customers.

 The cloud is often described in vague, grandiose terms that can obscure its function and purpose.
-However, it’s simpler than you might think, and having a foundational understanding of the cloud will help in developing security measures.
+However, it’s simpler than you might think, and having a foundational understanding of the cloud will help in developing of cloud protection.

 How the Cloud Works